atomixdesign/nodepay/README.md

 const gateway = new Context(ezidebitStrategy)

 const creditCard = new CreditCard({
-    /* /!\ CAUTION.
-When using card details this way, /* You need to make sure that your program complies with PCI requirements.
+    /* CAUTION: When using card details this way,
+	/* you need to make sure that your program meets PCI requirements.
 	/* Find out more: https://bit.ly/2PvyxGM */
 	cardNumber: ...,
     expiryDateMonth: ...,